 - Empire Builder: A long-distance train traverses beautiful landscapes from the Pacific Northwest to Chicago, stopping in Milwaukee.

-- Departure: Departures from Seattle, Portland, and Minneapolis.
+- Departure: from Seattle, Portland, Minneapolis, and more.

 - Arrival: Arrives in Milwaukee after a scenic journey through the northern United States.